woon5118/totara_ub/totara/behat_todo.md

 * action_link duplicate ids on the risks in permissiosn page - upstream
 * graderubrics duplicate ids - id_name, rubrick-options-enableremarks, rubrick-options-showremarksstudent - upstream
-* groups duplicate ids - existingcell, addselect_wrapper
+* groups duplicate ids - existingcell

 In any case this is a HTML validation problem that should be fixed upstream.